 Participants: Annette Gordon-Reed, Peter S. Onuf, James Oakes, Walter Johnson, Ariela Gross, Laura F. Edwards, Norrece T. Jones, Jr., Jan Lewis, Robert Olwell, William Dusinberre, Sterling Stuckey, Roger D. Abrahams

-The 1998 Fortune Symposium reaches further back in time–to the beginnings of Spanish, French, and English colonization–and places Native Americans at the center of the historical action.
-In the past twenty years, historians, anthropologists, and archaeologists have made considerable progress in interpreting the lifeways of the native peoples of the late prehistoric and early historic Southeast.
-From these works, we now understand that the first two hundred years of the historical era was a time when fundamental–even catastrophic–changes occurred in native societies of the South.
-The task of this year’s symposium is to examine the various forces at play and to assess their role in the transformations of the native peoples of the Southeast between the era of Spanish exploration during the sixteenth century and the Southern Indian uprising of 1715, known as the Yamasee War.
+The 1998 Fortune Symposium reached further back in time–to the beginnings of Spanish, French, and English colonization–and, in doing so, placed Native Americans at the center of the historical action.
+Since the 1970s, historians, anthropologists, and archaeologists have made considerable progress in interpreting the lifeways of the native peoples of the late prehistoric and early historic Southeast.
+From these works, we came to understand that the first two hundred years of European colonization was a time when fundamental–even catastrophic–changes occurred in native societies of the South.
+The task of the 1998 Fortune Symposium was to examine the various forces at play and to assess their role in the transformations of the native peoples of the Southeast between the era of Spanish exploration during the sixteenth century and the Southern Indian uprising of 1715, known as the Yamasee War.

 Publication: Ethridge, Robbie and Hudson, Charles, ed., The Transformation of the Southeastern Indians.
 Jackson: University Press of Mississippi, 2002.

-The 1997 Fortune Symposium will examine the role of gender in shaping the Southern political order from the colonial period to the present.
+The 1997 Fortune Symposium examined the role of gender in shaping the Southern political order from the colonial period to the present.
 In the South, seemingly private relations between husband and wife, master and slave, and parent and child were (and in some cases still are) used to shape public power.
-The right to vote, the privileges of citizenship, and the protection of economic and civil rights are often contested in the intimate relations of home and family.
-In recent years, new scholarship points to the importance of gender in the construction of power and politics in the South.
-This symposium will bring many of these scholars together to address this new direction in Southern history.
+The right to vote, the privileges of citizenship, and the protection of economic and civil rights are often contested in the intimate relations of home and family, and scholarship of the 1980s and 1990s has revealed the importance of gender in the construction of power and politics in the South.
+The 1997 Fortune Symposium brought together many of these scholars to address this new direction in Southern history.

 Publication: Bercaw, Nancy, ed., Gender and the Southern Body Politic.
 Jackson: University Press of Mississippi, 2000.

-The 1996 Fortune Symposium will examine the relationship between the American South and the Caribbean, focusing on the Caribbean cultural area that includes the American South, northern parts of Latin America, and the Caribbean Islands.
+The 1996 Fortune Symposium examined the relationship between the American South and the Caribbean, focusing on the Caribbean cultural area that includes the American South, northern parts of Latin America, and the Caribbean Islands.
 Forming a common bond among these areas are themes such as slavery, a colonial economy, and a multiracial society.
-The symposium will also look at the South as part of the American nation that has often played an active political, economic, and cultural role in the Caribbean.
+The 1996 Fortune Symposium also looked at the South as part of the American nation that has often played an active political, economic, and cultural role in the Caribbean.

-The 1995 symposium will bring together leading scholars to examine the experiences of southern children in the nineteenth and twentieth centuries.
-The history of childhood has become an exciting field in the past two decades, but this will be the first conference to concentrate on the place and experiences of children in the South.
-Speakers will examine challenges children face today as well as issues children faced in the past.
-Historians, teachers, parents, and anyone else interested in children should feel welcome at the symposium.
+The 1995 Fortune Symposium brought together leading scholars to examine the experiences of southern children in the nineteenth and twentieth centuries.
+The history of childhood became an exciting field in the 1970s and 1980s, but this was the first conference to concentrate on the place and experiences of children in the South.
+Speakers examined challenges children face in the present as well as issues children faced in the past.
+Historians, teachers, parents, and anyone else interested in children were welcomed to attend.

 Publication: Eagles, Charles W., ed.
 Is There a Southern Political Tradition?
 Jackson: University Press of Mississippi, 1996.

-The 1993 Porter L. Fortune, Jr., History Symposium will bring together historians of key American regions and regional issues to present representative examples of the most recent scholarship and to consider how current work on regions may represent a “new regionalism.”
+The 1993 Fortune Symposium brought together historians of key American regions and regional issues to present representative examples of recent scholarship and consider how current work on regions may represent a “new regionalism.”

 Publication: Wilson, Charles Reagan, ed.
 The New Regionalism.
 Jackson: University Press of Mississippi, 1998.

-The 1992 Porter L. Fortune, Jr., History Symposium will bring together leading Southern historians and historians of education to examine the interaction between Southern schools and Southern society in the twentieth century.
-The scholars will examine the forces and influences that have shaped Southern schools during periods of depression, war, and social revolution and explore the options open to Southern schools in the brink of the twenty-first century.
+The 1992 Fortune Symposium brought together leading Southern historians and historians of education to examine the interaction between Southern schools and Southern society in the twentieth century.
+Scholars examined the forces and influences that have shaped Southern schools during periods of depression, war, and social revolution and explore the options open to Southern schools in the brink of the twenty-first century.

-The 1991 History Symposium will observe the fiftieth anniversary of the publication of W. J. Cash’s The Mind of the South by bringing together leading students of the South to assess the impact and persisting importance of Cash’s classic.
-Participants will examine Cash’s personal background, his literary style, his interpretation of the Old South, his view of continuity in southern history, his analysis of the New South, and his explanation of southern distinctiveness.
-They will also evaluate The Mind of the South’s effect on southern historiography and suggest its continuing influence.
+The 1991 Fortune Symposium observed the fiftieth anniversary of the publication of W. J. Cash’s The Mind of the South by bringing together leading students of the South to assess the impact and persisting importance of Cash’s classic.
+Participants examined Cash’s personal background, his literary style, his interpretation of the Old South, his view of continuity in southern history, his analysis of the New South, and his explanation of southern distinctiveness.
+They also evaluated The Mind of the South’s effect on southern historiography and suggested its continuing influence.